Hair loss affects less than 1% of Lexapro users and is considered a rare side effect

 Lexapro (escitalopram) belongs to a class of antidepressants called selective serotonin reuptake inhibitors (SSRIs).
 It works by increasing serotonin levels in the brain, which helps improve mood and reduce anxiety symptoms.
 However, this mechanism can sometimes have unintended effects on other body systems, including hair follicles.

 Hair follicles contain serotonin receptors, particularly 5-HT1A and 5-HT2C receptors, which can be influenced by the increased serotonin levels caused by Lexapro.
-When these receptors are activated, they may disrupt the normal hair growth cycle, particularly affecting the anagen (growth) phase of hair development.
+When these receptors are activated, they may disrupt the normal hair growth cycle, particularly affecting the telogen phase of hair development.

-The medication can also interfere with the absorption of essential nutrients like zinc and iron, which are crucial for healthy hair growth.
-Additionally, some people experience what's called telogen effluvium, a condition where hair prematurely enters the shedding phase.
-Interestingly, even the stress reduction from improved mental health can sometimes trigger temporary hair loss as the body adjusts to hormonal changes.
+The medication can also interfere with the absorption of essential nutrients like zinc and iron, which are important for healthy hair growth.
+Some people experience what's called telogen effluvium, a condition where hair prematurely enters the shedding phase.

 When Does Hair Thinning Typically Begin?